segmentio/stats/README.md

 on that measure.
 Refer to each client for a details about how measures are translated to individual metrics.

+Note that no changes were made to the end metrics being produced by each sub-package (httpstats, procstats, ...).
+This was important as we must keep the behavior backward compatible since making changes here would implicitly break dashboards or monitors set on the various metric collection systems that this package supports, potentially causing production issues.

-_If you find that an API is not available anymore but deserves to be ported feel free to open an issue._
+_If you find a bug or an API is not available anymore but deserves to be ported feel free to open an issue._

 Quick Start
 -----------